Partron1/Tableau_Hands-on_Project/README.md

 - On top right corner of the dashboard I added a downloading buttom that can help users download to share or print dashboard

- **Note:**  *in other to make this dashboard user friendly and updated, it will periodically be iterated over sometime*
+ **Note:**  *In order to make this dashboard user friendly and updated, it will periodically be iterated*